 - Benjamin Kramarz, chairman (Partner at VIA equity a/s)

-VIA equity a/s is a fund manager (advisor and administration company) and is registered at the Danish Financial Supervisory Authorities (Finanstilsynet) to operate as a fund manager for VIA equity Fund A, VIA equity Fund II, VIA equity Fund III and VIA equity Fund IV, and future VIA equity funds.
+VIA equity a/s is a private equity fund manager (advisor and administration company) and is registered at and under supervision of the Danish Financial Supervisory Authorities (Finanstilsynet) to operate as a fund manager for VIA equity Fund A, VIA equity Fund II, VIA equity Fund III and VIA equity Fund IV, and future VIA equity funds.

 Responsibility in Investment:

-VIA supports responsible investments benefiting the environment and society as a whole, as well as a sustainable financial environment characterized by good governance, ethics, integrity and accountability.
+VIA equity supports responsible investments benefiting the environment and society as a whole, as well as a sustainable financial environment characterized by good governance, ethics, integrity and accountability.

 Tax Code of Conduct:

-VIA aims to maximize returns in compliance with tax legislation of the countries in which VIA invest.
+VIA equity aims to maximize returns in compliance with tax legislation of the countries in which VIA equity invest.

-VIA complies with tax legislation in the countries where VIA invest.
-VIA expects the companies in which VIA invests to do the same and pay their due tax.
+VIA equity complies with tax legislation in the countries where VIA equity invest.
+VIA equity expects the companies in which VIA equity invests to do the same and pay their due tax.

-VIA recognizes the importance of tax as an integral measure in achieving UN’s sustainable goals as well as the need for a common framework for responsible tax behavior.
+VIA equity recognizes the importance of tax as an integral measure in achieving UN’s sustainable goals as well as the need for a common framework for responsible tax behavior.
 VIA equity wishes to support and contribute to these developments as part of our responsible investment strategy.